spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 Conventions:
 - The components are required to be placed according to the corresponding [application layer’s](#application-layers) directory architecture in order to take effect.
 - The components are required to inherit from the [application layer](#application-layers) corresponding abstract class in the  `Kernel` module to take effect.
-- For core module development: The components are required to be extended directly from the [application layer](#application-layers) corresponding abstract class in the `Kernel` module.<br/>
+- For core module development: The components are required to be extended directly from the [application layer](#application-layers) corresponding abstract class in the `Kernel` module.

 Guidelines: